polyaxon/polyaxon/docs/configuration/broker.md

 Redis can be used and will work under most situations.
 The primary limitation to using Redis is that all pending work must fit in memory.

-In order to use Redis as the broker, make sure to disable RabbitMQ (to not waste resources), and set broker to redis:
+In order to use Redis as the broker, make sure to disable RabbitMQ (to not waste resources), and set `broker` option to redis:

 ```yaml
 rabbitmq-ha: